-Why book Trujillo to Cajamarca bus with redBus?
+Why book a Trujillo to Cajamarca bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Trujillo to Cajamarca.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Trujillo to Cajamarca.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Trujillo was founded in 1534 by Diego de Almagro, under the name “Villa of Truxillo”.
 With the passing of time Trujillo would consolidate as one of the most important cities of the Peruvian viceroyalty, for being an administrative and commercial center, essential for the colonial system.
 During the independence period, Trujillo had a relevant role on Peru’s Independence, what gave the surname of “Ciudad Benemérita y Fidelísima a la Patria” (“Meritorious city and Faithful to the Homeland”).
 Besides that, it was the first city to break free from Spain.
 During the 19th century, and later that the Moche and Chicama valleys emerged as settlements of the sugar industry and the economy grew, new residents came to the city; mostly were european immigrants, what contributed to the development of a local esthetic, since the constructions took breathing from the neoclassical style.

 It’s one of the most ancient cities of Peru and of the Inca Empire.
 The first inhabitants were Huacaloma, Layzon, Cumbe Mayo and Otuzco who settled in Cajamarca about 3.000 years ago.
 The city was witness of ferocious battles between the Incas and the conquerors during the Peru Conquest and besides that, Cajamarca was where Francisco Pizarro captured Atahualpa, the last inca who refused to subject himself to the Christian faith and culture.
 It’s known as the most Spanish city of Peru.